MITgcm/MITgcm/doc/algorithm/algorithm.rst

 However, the implicit treatment of the free-surface allows the flow to be divergent and for the surface pressure/elevation to respond on a finite time-scale (as opposed to instantly).
-To recover the rigid-lid formulation, we introduced a switch-like parameter, :math:`\epsilon_{fs}` (:varlink:`freesurfFac`), which selects between the free-surface and rigid-lid; :math:`\epsilon_{fs}=1` allows the free-surface to evolve;
+To recover the rigid-lid formulation, we use a switch-like variable, :math:`\epsilon_{fs}` (:varlink:`freesurfFac`), which selects between the free-surface and rigid-lid; :math:`\epsilon_{fs}=1` allows the free-surface to evolve;
 :math:`\epsilon_{fs}=0` imposes the rigid-lid.
 The evolution in time and